Runic Revolt Preview

 The door opened suddenly, shoving Tessa forward.
 She stumbled, stepping onto another piece of glass.
 She cried out, hopping to the side on one foot, then falling onto her butt on the floor.
 Blood poured from her feet, and she stared at them in horror.

 “Mom?” she heard a voice say.
-She glanced up, seeing Darren standing there.
+She jerked her gaze up, seeing Darren standing there.
 He was nearly as tall as Mom was, with short black hair and deep brown eyes.
-He stared at the glass on the floor, then at Mom..
+He stared at the bloodied glass on the floor, then at Mom.

 “Close the damn door!”
 Mom shouted.

 Darren ignored her, turning and spotting Tessa sitting there.
-She stared back at him mutely, her vision blurring with tears.
+She stared back at him mutely, her vision blurry with tears.

 “Look at what your sister did!”
 Mom exclaimed, gesturing at the floor.
 Darren turned on Mom, his expression furious.